offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Distance Phylogeny/Additive Distance Matrix Cardinality_TOPIC
 ```

-**WHAT**: Determine if a distance matrix is an additive distance matrix without knowing the tree structure beforehand.
+**WHAT**: Determine if a distance matrix is an additive distance matrix.

 **WHY**: Knowing if a distance matrix is additive helps determine how the tree for that distance matrix should be constructed.
 For example, since it's impossible for a non-additive distance matrix to fit a tree, different algorithms are needed to approximate a tree that somewhat fits.

-#### Four Point Condition Algorithm

-`{bm} /(Algorithms\/Distance Phylogeny\/Additive Distance Matrix Test\/Four Point Condition Algorithm)_TOPIC/`

 **ALGORITHM**:

-This algorithm tests pairs within each quartet of leaf nodes to ensure that they meet a certain set of conditions.
+This algorithm, called the four point condition algorithm, tests pairs within each quartet of leaf nodes to ensure that they meet a certain set of conditions.
 For example, the following tree has the quartet of leaf nodes (v0, v2, v4, v6) ...

 ```{dot}
 graph G {